-tings, with sometimes a sweep of yellow broom, and once a long strip of forget-me-not, growing, I suppose, along some trickling stream.
+tings, with sometimes a sweep of vellow broom, and once a long strip of forget-me-not, growing, I suppose, along some trickling stream.
 Torquay is a town of green and white houses for the most part, planted among embowering green on a series of hills surrounding Tor Bay, which includes two small harbours enclosed with walls for the fishing boats and other small craft.
-It's as rocky as Sydney; the streets and lanes are narrow, and almost always enclosed by high grey stone walls overshadowed with elms and oaks and chestnuts, overtopped with hedges and overgrown with ivy and pink valerian.
+It's as rocky as Sydney; the streets and lanes are narrow, and almost always enclosed by high grev stone walls overshadowed with elms and oaks and chestnuts, overtopped with hedges and overgrown with ivy and pink valerian.
 This valerian is what I notice more than anything else.
 We have some in the college garden, but there one does not get its beauty.
 Here you see it blooming thickly against the grey stone, with the sun shining through it and the blue sea for a background.
 I walked through a pretty rock garden near the sea front, where for the first time I noticed a patch of red and variouslycoloured eschscholtzias.
 The chief thing out there at present are lupins, pale pink and blue, but chiefly pale yellow.
-Torquay's climate is so mild (it being on the South Coast and in a sheltered bay) that you see things growing, and flowering fine specimens of blue-gums.
+Torquay's climate is so mild (it being on the South Coast and in a sheltered bay) that you see things growing, and flowering here that you would find in few other parts of England-for example the white acacia and cabbage palms and some quite fine specimens of blue-gums